genggengcss/OntoZSL/README.md

 #### ImageNet (ImNet-A, ImNet-O)

-Download the image features and the word embeddings of ImageNet classes from [here](https://drive.google.com/drive/folders/1An6nLXRRvlKSCbJoKKlqTNDvgN7PyvvW?usp=sharing) and put them to the folder `data/ImageNet/`.
+Download the image features and the word embeddings of ImageNet classes as well as their splits from [here](https://drive.google.com/drive/folders/1An6nLXRRvlKSCbJoKKlqTNDvgN7PyvvW?usp=sharing) and put them to the folder `data/ImageNet/`.

 #### NELL-ZS & Wikidata-ZS